Litigation for the community

 Date Filed: 6/14/2024

-NYCLU
+The NYCLU Case

 The New York Civil Liberties Union (NYCLU) is suing the New York State Department of Transportation over the redevelopment of the Kensington Expressway.
 The NYCLU claims NYSDOT’s Environmental Assessment for the project was inadequate and failed to take a comprehensive look at the potential environmental hazards.
-Specifically, the EAEA Environmental Assessment underestimated the impact of particulate matter (PM2.5) emissions, which are known to pose significant health risks.
+Specifically, the EA underestimated the impact of particulate matter (PM2.5) emissions, which are known to pose significant health risks.
 The lawsuit highlights that the Humboldt Park neighborhood, which is already disadvantaged and bears high levels of pollution, would be further negatively impacted by the project.

 The NYCLU argues a full Environmental Impact Statement should have been conducted to thoroughly evaluate the environmental, social, and economic impacts and to ensure proper mitigation measures are identified.
 The NYCLU is seeking judicial intervention to compel NYSDOT to comply with state laws designed to protect vulnerable communities from environmental harm.